andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 Ultimately the 10 tables were distributed to 7 new primary instances (making 8 in total), some DBs with as few as 1 table.
 All reads and writes continued to flow from the same Ruby on Rails codebase, not new microservices.
 To achieve that we’d use [Active Record Multiple Databases](https://guides.rubyonrails.org/active_record_multiple_databases.html) support.
 That meant that each primary database would get the full <em>accoutrement</em>, including its own named config, the option of a read replica, and the ability to manage schema definition DDL changes (Rails "Migrations").
 The production configuration would be mirrored in all lower environments so that the extensive unit test suite would run across all 8 databases.
 The only difference in the development environment was the 8 databases ran on one Docker Postgres container.

 With the plan in place, it was time to start coding!
-We got started in earnest around August 2025 with 3 or so to execute and validate the plan ahead of Christmas.
+We got started in earnest around August 2025 with 3 months to execute and validate the plan ahead of Christmas.

 With each instance dedicated to one or a couple of tables, there was much more CPU, Memory, and IOPS available in total.
 This allowed each of the instances to be over provisioned temporarily before Christmas, adding headroom, availability, and reliability.